officelearn/azure-docs.sv-se/articles/iot-central/core/tutorial-monitor-devices.md

 ![Instrumentpanel för enhet](media/tutorial-monitor-devices/initial_screen.png)

 Diagrammet på instrumentpanelen visar en kurva över enhetens temperatur.
-Du kan också se aktuell mål temperatur för enheten i **enhetens egenskaps** panel.
+You can also see the current target temperature for the device in the **Device properties** tile.
 Du anser att måltemperaturen är för hög.

 ## <a name="remediate-an-issue"></a>Lösa ett problem